sclorg/auto-merger/README.md

 # Automatic pull request merger

-This option is used for analyation pull request in the specific namespace and repositories mentioned in configuration file.
+This option is used for analyzation pull request in the specific namespace and repositories mentioned in configuration file.
 At the end `auto-merger` provides the output into command line.

 ```bash